gerardnico/upssh/doc/upssh-json.md

   * `name` is an identifier for the deployment.
 It's used to create the backup directory.
   * `backup` is a remote location where all backup will be stored.
 This is a root directory meaning that for each deployment a child backup directory will be created
-  * `wd` is the remote working directory.
+  * `rwd` is the remote working directory.
 If the remote `target` path is relative, this directory will be used to calculate the absolute path.
   * `tasks` is a collection of upload task with:
     * a `source` relative path to the local working directory.
     * a `target` relative or absolute path